 - Brew up a cup of coffee, espresso, or a latte made with unsweetened milk, then top it with some cacao powder

-- Try making some dark chocolate covered coffee beans for a dessert
+- Try making some dark chocolate-covered coffee beans for a dessert

 - Remember to enjoy coffee in moderation to avoid energy slumps and trouble sleeping

-6. Maintaining an Active Lifestyle
+6. Maintain an Active Lifestyle

 In addition to including specific foods in your diet for a healthy gut, how much you move appears to be important as well.